Candle making is so much easier than you think — and they make wonderful, inexpensive, handmade gifts!

 - Wax paper: I lined our kitchen counter with wax paper and put the teacups on top of it, just in case some wax dripped on it.

-Make sure there are no kids in the kitchen so they don’t accidentally get burned.
+Make sure there are no kids or pets in the kitchen when you are making candles so they don’t accidentally get burned.

 My friend Viktoria, who makes candles and fragrances for a living, gave me three great tips for candle making: